Revolutionizing America’s Future by Unlocking Earth’s Greatest Treasures

 CCR technology’s inherent advantages of single-site production, widely available feedstocks, lower electricity consumption, lower operating costs, and lower capital costs make it feasible to build vertically integrated primary aluminum plants globally.

-Instead of mining, refining, and smelting aluminum in separate far-flung locations distant from end markets, aluminum can be manufactured on a single site near both raw materials and the ultimate consumers.
+Instead of mining, refining, and smelting aluminum in separate, far-flung locations distant from end markets, aluminum can be manufactured on a single site near both raw materials and the ultimate consumers.

 Reducing the environmental impact and instability of the primary aluminum value chain is finally achievable.